-Located in the C. Burr Artz Library Administrative Building (Use the Patrick Street entrance - ring bell for admission)
+Located in the Trinity Lutheran Church of Hagerstown (Use the Randolph Ave. entrance - ring buzzer for admission)

-© Copyright 2019 Literacy Council of Frederick County, Maryland.
+© Copyright 2019 Literacy Council of Frederick County, Maryland and Literacy Council of Washington County, Maryland.
 Copying of this material may not be made without the written consent of the Literacy Council.